What is a Blog?

 If being easy to use, accessible and cost effective haven’t sold you on blogging then you might want to consider this interesting fact; “60% of businesses who blog acquire more customers, according to a HubSpot survey”.
 Convinced?
 Think about it.
 Your blog is a valuable tool for engaging with customers, a direct channel of communication that gives them all the scuttlebutt on your company.
 Acting as a sort of free PR a good blog can give your company a voice talking about all the latest products and services you offer, as well as any relevant company and industry news and trending topics.
 It allows your company’s personality to shine.
 Blog posts can be shared through social media to reach those all important customers, as well as potential business partners.
 On the strength of your blog potential customers may want to do business with you and come to rely on you as a credible entity in your industry.

 Of course you can; if you can speak you can write but I am not going to go all “Tony Robbins” and motivate you to go out and better yourself (although you really should).
 Leave the content production to your marketing personnel who should by now be well versed in the wonders of digital marketing and producing catchy written copy.
 If you don’t have a marketing team or personnel, just as you can hire a social media manager to keep your Twitter account ticking over, you can hire freelance copywriters, marketeers to help set up your blog and run it in accordance with your company’s image, style and of course business philosophy.

 So there you have it; blogging is easy to set up, and manage, and will help attract more business and even more customers with an online presence and personality.
-There is more involved to making sure your blog works for you, such as making sure it is up to date, content is clear and concise yet catchy, SEO rich and I will cover this another post.
+There is more involved to making sure your blog works for you, such as making sure it is up to date, content is clear and concise yet catchy, SEO rich.
 In the meantime if you would like to know more about blogging or interest in setting one up then please feel free to get in touch.